benjmin-r/squeakyvessel.com/_posts/2015-05-12-mature-developers.md

 #### Having and Sharing a Technical Vision

 Where should the systems that people are working on should lead to?
 How do you know it's a success?
-What's there to do beyond the obvious stuff that's needed to get features out the door in the next three months and what's the thinking and reasoning behind those visionary aspects?
+What's there to do, beyond the obvious stuff, that's needed to get features out the door in the next three months and beyond and what's the thinking and reasoning behind those visionary aspects?

-Not the least part of having this technical vision is then also to actually share it with relevant people.
+Not the least part of having this technical vision is then also to actually [share it with relevant people][skamille-give-hope].
 Ideally with anybody who is even remotely involved in working with or shaping the system in the future.
 This means people like product managers etc should also know about the vision.

 Sharing the vision with other involved parties not only serves as a perfect opportunity for practicing one's skills to explain deeply technical terms and